-How Upper Cervical Chiropractic Differs from General Chiropractic
+How Upper Cervical Care Differs from General Chiropractic

-The results of the studies noted above are very convincing when it comes to the benefits of upper cervical chiropractic care for migraine patients.
-However, you may still wonder if upper cervical is right for you or whether you can get the same benefits from just any chiropractic.
+The results of the studies noted above are very convincing when it comes to the benefits of upper cervical care for migraine patients.
+However, you may still wonder if upper cervical is right for you or whether you can get the same benefits from seeing just any chiropractor.
 Here is a little information on what makes upper cervical care unique.

 Upper cervical is a unique subset of the chiropractic field.
-As noted in the studies above, there are several different methods when it comes to how practitioners determine the degree of the misalignment or the way the adjustment is administered.
+As noted in the studies above, there are several different methods when it comes to how practitioners determine the degree of the misalignment or the way the adjustment is administered to the upper neck.
 However, there are commonalities between each method, and the primary differences are between upper cervical and general chiropractic.
 Here are the main things that set upper cervical apart:

 - Gentle adjustments – No popping, cracking, twisting, or forcing of the spine.
 Adjustments are performed through low force corrections using either hands-on manipulation or an adjusting instrument.

 - As-need adjustments – After the atlas and axis (C1 and C2) are initially put back into place, future adjustments are performed on an as-needed basis.
 If your examination reveals that your adjustment is holding, you won’t be adjusted at that exam, and you may be able to extend the time between visits.
 This provides a cost-effective approach to care.

 - Family-friendly care – Your great grandmother or your infant may not be able to handle the heavy-handed adjustments of general chiropractic, but upper cervical care is for everyone.
 This allows families to extend a holistic (whole body) approach to health care to each member of the family.